BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   If the email is not registered, respond with a 403 status code.
 Otherwise, generate a token and respond with a 200 HTTP status and the following JSON payload:

+  ### Step 6

+  In this task you will implement the update_password function in the app module to respond to the PUT /reset_password route.

+  The request is expected to contain form data with fields "email", "reset_token" and "new_password".

+  Update the password.
+If the token is invalid, catch the exception and respond with a 403 HTTP code.

+  If the token is valid, respond with a 200 HTTP code and the following JSON payload:

 * []() -
 * []() -
 * []() -